callnow

 Hence, the owner’s equity will reflect on the right side of the balance sheet.

-We know that a business person infuses capital into a business.
-Likewise, they can withdraw a sum of money as well.
-The overall owner’s equity will reflect as a net figure on the balance sheet.
+We know that a businessperson infuses capital into a business and can withdraw a sum of money as well.
+The overall owner’s equity will be reflected as a net figure on the balance sheet.

 What Is A Statement Of Owner’s Equity?

 The result is the Statement of the owner’s Equity.
-Its value can rise with the income and contribution of the owner.
-Similarly, the losses and withdrawals subtract the remaining balance.
+Its value can rise with the owner’s income and contribution.
+Similarly, losses and withdrawals subtract from the remaining balance.

 How To Prepare A Statement Of Owner’s Equity?